steqeq/0000/README.md

 <b>Resolution</b>: As a workaround, you may use lower PRP values.
 This issue is under investigation and will be fixed in a future release.

-### Disappearing GPUs from PCIe BUS in xGMI Configurations
+### Disappearing GPUs from PCIe BUS in Infinity Fabric Link Configurations

-<b>Issue</b>: TensorFlow workloads may cause GPUs to disappear from PCIe BUS in xGMI configurations.
+<b>Issue</b>: TensorFlow workloads may cause GPUs to disappear from PCIe BUS in Infinity Fabric Link configurations.

 <b>Resolution</b>: This issue is under investigation and will be fixed in a future release.